History of Krav Maga

 Impact Krav Maga Self-Defense is the only Krav Maga training center in San Diego County that is affiliated with KMG and whose instructors are all trained and certified by Eyal Yanilov himself.

-(Pictured left are Instructors Veronica, Stephen and Yury with Eyal Yanilov at KMG instructor course.)
+(Pictured left are Instructors Veronica and Yury with Eyal Yanilov at KMG instructor course.)

 Impact Krav Maga Self-Defense Krav Maga Instructors